 More whisky and oysters can be enjoyed at the whopping 11,500 sq-ft Big Easy, which also specialises in barbecue — this time to a blues soundtrack.
 Bavarian beerhall, Munich Cricket Club also brings the party, in the form of live oompah bands, as well as German beers by the stein.
 Perfect for Christmas and New Year parties, guests can indulge in traditional food like pork knuckles, wiener schnitzel with lingonberries, and obatzda, a type of cheese dip.

 Pubs, bars and gastropubs in Canary Wharf

-Other venues nearby include the chic 1950s-themed The Pearson Room with its seasonally inspired cocktails, and the intimate Nicolas Wine Bar, which offers more than 300 wines to try by the bottle (and 20 by the glass).
-Davy's Wine Bar, overlooking the water, hits the nail on the head when it comes to old-school intimacy with its leather booths and wooden panelling.
+For something more intimate, The Boathouse, is a new events space which is, as its name suggests, in a boat.
+The tiny speakeasy has a roster of live lounge sessions and other music events with new and upcoming artists.
+Other venues nearby include the chic 1950s-themed The Pearson Room with its seasonally inspired cocktails, and the cosy Nicolas Wine Bar, which offers more than 300 wines to try by the bottle (and 20 by the glass).
+The Henry Addington, on the water, hits the nail on the head when it comes to old-school comfort with its leather booths and wooden panelling.
+It also boasts a traditional pie shop to boot.
 But if it's light 'n' airy wine bars you're after, Humble Grape (also on the water) has a lovely indoor-outdoor feel and over 400 wines on the menu.